Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 There are many premier choices for local restaurants, breweries, and wineries.
 This is also one of the safest areas of Albuquerque, so you can rest easy and truly enjoy your time here in New Mexico.

-Interested in taking a day trip to explore the many things to do in Santa Fe?
+Interested in taking a day trip to Santa Fe?
 Staying in Albuquerque North means that it is only a 45-minute drive away and you won’t have to deal with rush hour traffic on your way out in the morning!

 Pros of Staying in Albuquerque North: